TRIAL PADDOCKS

 Other relevant comments:

-All grazing in the 'Trial Paddocks' will be recorded as will all costs and income associated with the paddocks.
-The production and financial performance evaluated using the 'Trial Paddocks' recording and analysis tool.
-Any other income / expenses from opportunity hay making or grain harvesting will be included.
-The 2026 'TP plan' looks as follows.
+All grazing in the 'Trial Paddocks' will be recorded as will all costs and income associated with the paddock treatments.
+Production and financial performance will be evaluated using the 'Trial Paddocks' recording and analysis tool.
+Any opportunity income from hay making or grain harvesting will be considered at the time.
+Preparation for such; preparing workers, machinery and locking in contractors if needed, will be made in advance .